w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 WCAG 3 years away from being completed.

-WCAG 3 is the result of the project previously temporarily referred to as “Silver”.
+WCAG 3 is the result of the project previously referred to as “Silver”.

 **Please see important up-to-date information in the [WCAG 3 Introduction page](https://www.w3.org/WAI/wcag3).**